santosguilherme/reactive-programming-course-part-2/instructions/exercise-3.md

 Hint: Your application might not run.
 It probably contains some bugs.
 You are here to solve them. ;-)

-As you can see, you have quite some errors.
-The issues are the fact we're missing 2 mains functions:
+As you can see, you have quite some errors. we're missing one function to make it work:
 - `interval`

 ## Challenge 2: Build your own version of the `interval` Observable